-Interfaith Youth Core is a national non-profit working towards an America where people of different faiths, worldviews, and traditions can bridge differences and find common values to build a shared life together.
+Interfaith America is a national non-profit working towards an America where people of different faiths, worldviews, and traditions can bridge differences and find common values to build a shared life together.

 On your way to earning a certificate in Digital Interfaith Leadership, you’ll build your expertise across the following lessons: